Efficient HDR Reconstruction from Real-World Raw Images: Methodology

 To achieve an efficient HDR network that meets the stipulated design prerequisites of low computational complexity and streamlined hardware device deployment, we simplify the TCB reparameterization into a single $3\times3$ convolution after training.
-Following previous works \cite{ding2021diverse, ding2019acnet, zhang2021edge}, we leverage the additivity and homogeneity of convolutions, and we merge the $1\times1$ extending and $3\times3$ squeezing convolution into a normal $3\times3$ convolution.
+Following previous works \cite{ding2021diverse, ding2019acnet, zhang2021edge}, we leverage the additivity and homogeneity of convolutions, and we merge the $1\times1$ extending and $3\times3$ squeezing convolutions into a single $3\times3$ convolution.
 Additionally, we combine the Sobel and Laplacian operators into a special $3\times3$ convolution with a fixed convolution kernel.
 The $1\times1$ convolution is achieved by padding the convolution kernel with zeros.
-As a result, TCB can be transformed into a single $3\times3$ convolution for efficient implementation during the inference stage.
+As a result, TCB can be transformed into a $3\times3$ convolution for efficient implementation during the inference stage, as shown in Fig. \ref{arch}(b).
 By utilizing TCB, we achieve superior HDR results with improved efficiency.